LADE: History

-An Argentine Air Force Fokker F27.
-As of May 2013 LADE did not have aircraft of its own; all the equipment was provided by the Argentine Air Force.

 At March 1970, LADE had 150 employees and its fleet consisted of 14 DC-3s, two DC-4s, three DC-6s and six de Havilland Canada DHC-6 Twin Otters.
 The carrier started regular flights between Comodoro Rivadavia and the Falkland Islands in 1972.
 The Comodoro Rivadavia–Port Stanley run was initially operated with F27 equipment.
 The limited length of the runway at Port Stanley Airport resulted in weight regulations to the aircraft operating the route, which restricted the number of carried passengers to a maximum of 22 per flight, along with a reduced volume of mail and freight.
 The service was discontinued in 1982, following the Falklands War.